13.01.2021

 There are a number of ways you can clean your curry-stained white shirt in case you’ve run out of Ariel at home and need to act fast.
 Do note that the following advice is only applicable for white clothes, and that if you want the best cleaning result, using laundry detergent is always your best option.

-- Vinegar Vinegar is also effective when it comes to getting rid of curry stains.
+Vinegar is also effective when it comes to getting rid of curry stains.
 Just mix one tablespoon of liquid dish washing detergent with a tablespoon of white vinegar and around half a litre of cold water, then apply the solution to the stain with a clean cloth.
 Use a sponge to soak up the excess liquid, if there is any.
 Repeat the process until the stain disappears.

-- Lemon Slice a lemon into two, squeeze the juice onto the curry stain, then leave it for about 30 minutes.
+Slice a lemon into two, squeeze the juice onto the curry stain, then leave it for about 30 minutes.
 That’s plenty of time to go to the store and buy a pack of Ariel, so that you can then wash your garment as usual, following your clothing’s fabric care label.

 FAQs on how to remove turmeric (haldi) and curry stains